anon140103/logistic_growth/README.md

 **Interpretation of the Results**

 1. Exponential Growth:
     -   Under exponential growth, the population continues to grow unchecked.
-At the $t = 4980$ minutes, the population size would reach $4.598 \times 10^{24}$.
-This is because exponential growth does not consider resource limitations, leading to unsustainable growth rates.
+    -   At  $t = 4980$ minutes, the population size would reach $4.598 \times 10^{24}$.
+    -   This is because exponential growth does not consider resource limitations, leading to unsustainable growth rates.
 2. Logistic Growth:
     -   At $t = 4980$ minutes, the population has reached its carrying capacity of $5.979 \times 10^{10}$.
-At this point, the growth rate of the population is 0, as the environment can no longer support further growth due to limited resources.
+    -   At this point, the growth rate of the population is 0, as the environment can no longer support further growth due to limited resources.

 ## Question 3: Comparing Exponential and Logistic Growth Curves
 Code can be found in compare_growth_models.R in repository.